Yogarine/bungie-sdk-php/docs/Api/Destiny2Api.md

     // This is optional, `GuzzleHttp\Client` will be used as default. new GuzzleHttp\Client()
 );
-$characterId = 789; // int | The specific character to build the leaderboard around for the provided Destiny Membership.
+$characterId = 56; // int | The specific character to build the leaderboard around for the provided Destiny Membership.
-$destinyMembershipId = 789; // int | The Destiny membershipId of the user to retrieve.
+$destinyMembershipId = 56; // int | The Destiny membershipId of the user to retrieve.
 $membershipType = 56; // int | A valid non-BungieNet membership type.
 $maxtop = 56; // int | Maximum number of top players to return.
 Use a large number to get entire leaderboard.
-$modes = "modes_example"; // string | List of game modes for which to get leaderboards.
+$modes = 'modes_example'; // string | List of game modes for which to get leaderboards.
 See the documentation for DestinyActivityModeType for valid values, and pass in string representation, comma delimited.
-$statid = "statid_example"; // string | ID of stat to return rather than returning all Leaderboard stats.
+$statid = 'statid_example'; // string | ID of stat to return rather than returning all Leaderboard stats.

 try {
     $result = $apiInstance->destiny2GetLeaderboardsForCharacter($characterId, $destinyMembershipId, $membershipType, $maxtop, $modes, $statid);